Johnson & Johnson Innovation - JJDC

 Series D in 2019

-Memebox Corporation is an online retailer specializing in beauty care products, focusing particularly on Asian beauty trends and culture.
-Founded in 2012 and based in San Francisco, the company offers a diverse range of skincare items, including cleansers, toners, sheet masks, serums, creams, and body care products.
-In addition to skincare, Memebox provides a wide array of makeup products, such as foundations, powders, eye makeup, and lip care.
-The company is known for its ability to forecast beauty trends and create private labels inspired by K-beauty, catering to customers in the United States, China, Korea, and internationally.
+Memebox Corporation is an online retailer specializing in beauty care products, with a strong emphasis on Asian beauty trends, particularly K-beauty.
+Founded in 2012 and headquartered in San Francisco, California, the company offers a wide range of skincare and makeup items.
+Its skincare selection includes cleansers, toners, masks, serums, creams, and various body care products.
+In addition, Memebox provides an extensive array of makeup products such as foundations, concealers, eyeshadows, lip care items, and nail care products.
+The company serves a diverse customer base across the United States, China, Korea, and other international markets, aiming to deliver products that reflect the latest beauty trends and cultural influences.

 Ribon Therapeutics